hiromotai7/isar-cip-core/doc/README.secureboot.md

 The package `efitools` needs to be installed for this.

+In this case, the PK.esl can be used as DB and KEK keys.
+The PK.auth file is for PK key.

 ### Secure boot key enrollment

 > :exclamation:**IMPORTANT** This document is not for generating a Machine Owner Key(MOK).